 Annulment: Is it an option?

 Simply put: likely not.
-Annulments are not favored by Illinois Courts.
+Illinois Courts do not favor Annulments.
 Usually, one has to prove one of the following to obtain an annulment:

 Generally, none of these factors would be applicable to an older couple, unless the marriage was new and extremely brief and something from the above list applied.